convince-project/AS2FM/README.md

 ### Feedback

 Feedback is highly appreciated.
-Please open issues on new ideas, bugs, etc. here at [as2fm/issues](https://github.com/convince-project/as2fm/issues) or reach out to the maintainers.
+Please open issues on new ideas, bugs, etc. here at [moco/issues](https://github.com/convince-project/moco/issues) or reach out to the maintainers.

 ### License

-AS2FM comes under the Apache-2.0 license, see [LICENSE](./LICENSE).
+moco comes under the Apache-2.0 license, see [LICENSE](./LICENSE).